House of Hardcore: History

 On April 13, 2015, HOH announced it would run its first international show to be held in Toronto, Ontario on July 18.
 Three days later, House of Hardcore announced a global television deal with Fight Network.
-Starting on May 12, HOH will televise ten one-hour shows featuring highlights from all the House of Hardcore events to date.
-House of Hardcore on Fight Network will air on Cablevision’s Optimum TV, Grande Communications, Shentel Cable and Armstrong Cable in the U.S., nationwide in Canada, Roku devices across North America, and globally in over 30 countries across Europe, Africa and the Middle East.
+Starting on May 12, HOH would televise ten one-hour shows featuring highlights from all the House of Hardcore events to date.
+House of Hardcore on Fight Network would air on Cablevision’s Optimum TV, Grande Communications, Shentel Cable and Armstrong Cable in the U.S., nationwide in Canada, Roku devices across North America, and globally in over 30 countries across Europe, Africa and the Middle East.

 The November 30, 2015 episode of WWE Raw would feature the surprise of Dreamer, in HOH attire, returning to WWE to help The Dudley Boyz and Rhyno against The Wyatt Family.
 Dreamer's brief time with WWE ended in January 2016 since a longer commitment would have forced HOH to close.

 June 2016 would feature Dreamer partnering with Outback Championship Wrestling to bring HOH to Australia.
 With the success of that event, HOH would return to Australia for multiple events in June 2017 and July 2018 with Aussie All Pro.

 On November 20, 2016, HOH announced a deal with FloSlam for live streaming of events (starting in December 2016) and On Demand access to some archived events.
 In March 2017, HOH and FloSlam extended their deal to cover events to May 2017.

 On June 5, 2017, House of Hardcore and ProWrestlingTees.com announced that they were teaming up for a promotion called "Summer of Hardcore".
 With this promotion fans would be able to purchase from 12 former HOH T-shirt designs.
 The "Summer of Hardcore" runs until September 1.
 In response to Hurricane Harvey, HOH announced a Labor Day promotion where they would match every order on ProWrestlingTees.com and send shirts to storm victims.
 The HOH store continues to be open.

 On October 8, 2017, Dreamer announced at New York Comic Con a multi-year exclusive partnership with Twitch and HOH.
-The official live airing of content will be House of Hardcore 35 with content being added weekly.
-This will now see HOH focusing on storylines and the future creation of House of Hardcore championships.
-In addition, HOH will be running more shows including during Wrestlemania weekend.
+The official live airing of content would be House of Hardcore 35 with content being added weekly.
+This would see HOH focusing on storylines and the future creation of House of Hardcore championships.
+In addition, HOH would run more shows including during Wrestlemania weekend.

 The first episode of House of Hardcore TV aired on Twitch November 8, 2017.
-The show, which has no set length, aired on Wednesdays at 9 PM EST. Episodes typically feature hype for future events, recaps of past events and a showcased match from the HOH archive.
+The show, which had no set length, aired on Wednesdays at 9 PM EST. Episodes typically featured hype for future events, recaps of past events and a showcased match from the HOH archive.

-One of the goals of the show is "telling wrestler's real stories" in part by having them create their own promo segments.
+One of the goals of the show was "telling wrestler's real stories" in part by having them create their own promo segments.